-Norma was born and raised in the Philippines and is one of ten children.
+Norma was born and raised in the Philippines and was one of ten children.
 Her father was a farmer and her mother a fish vendor.
-Her parents worked very hard for their family, but it was always difficult to provide the basic necessities.
+Her parents worked very hard for their family, but it was always difficult to provide the necessities.

-When Norma was only nine years old she started working with her mother selling fish in the market.
-As she grew, she enjoyed the time she spent in the market meeting new people and helping sell them fish.
+When Norma was a young child of nine years, she worked with her mother catching fish and then selling them in the market.
+She enjoyed the time she spent in the market and was a good student of the business.

-Several years later, Norma found herself a single mother of three working hard and struggling to provide for her children’s needs.
+Several years later, Norma found herself a single mother with three young children struggling to provide for her children’s needs.
 She labored doing the laundry of others in her neighborhood.
 This provided some income, but not enough for Norma to be free from her financial worries.
-Norma became ill and was confined to a hospital for a time.
-She is very grateful for her family that stepped in and helped care for her children while she was ill.
+While in this stage of her life, Norma encountered some health challenges and was confined to a hospital for a time.
+She is very grateful to her family that helped care for her children during this time.

-As Norma’s health returned, so did her ambition to do more for herself and her children.
+As Norma’s health returned, so did her ambition to do more for herself and her family.
 She shared her feelings with a friend who introduced Norma to Mentors Philippines.
-Norma became very excited about the opportunity of providing better for her children.
-She eagerly attended the business classes Mentors Philippines offers and qualified for her first loan.
-Norma decided to go back to the fishing business she knew it so well, but now she was better prepared with new business skills and financial training, and a small loan to get her started.
-She purchased a fish cage and began catching and selling fish.
-After each catch, Norma cleans and debones the fish to prepare them for sale in the market.
+Norma felt the excitement of providing better for her children.
+She eagerly took the business classes Mentors Philippines offers and qualified for her first loan.
+Norma decided to go back to the fish business.
+She remembered fondly her experience as a young child in the market with her mother.
+Now she had new business skills and finances.
+Norma was eager to get started.
+She purchased a fish cage and began catching fish.
+With each catch, Norma cleans and debones the fish to prepare them for sale in the market.